hackclub/hackclub/workshops/image_editor/README.md

 let targetimage = document.getElementById('targetimage');
 let inputrange = document.querySelectorAll('.slider');
 ```
-- The first variable will hold the data gotten from the input in the section 1.
+- The first and second variable will hold html elements, we get those elements using the method ```document.getElementById('')```.
+So those variables will hold the form in section 1 and the image in section 2 respectively.
-- You'll find `document.querySelectorAll` returns a NodeList, a special type of list of elements, that will contain the amount of elements with  `class=slider` in the document.
+- In the third variable, you'll find `document.querySelectorAll` returns a NodeList, a special type of list of elements, that will contain the amount of elements with  `class=slider` in the document.
 So the 3rd variable contains the value of all the range inputs in the section 3.

 Next, we want to trigger some JavaScript code to run when the form is submitted.
 Under the three variables, add the following code: